ryanmeinzer/silencer/README.md

 ## Use

-Go to http://silencer.ai for the download link for either the iPhone or the Android app!
+Soon, you can go to http://silencer.ai for the download link for either the iPhone or the Android app!

 Frontend Code Repository - https://github.com/ryanmeinzer/silencer